 Another nice activity is to go up the Euromast, a 185 meter high tower that offers beautiful views of Rotterdam and the harbor.
 The top part is exciting where you twirl around the tower up in the sky.
 Through glass floor parts you can actually look down (quite scary for some!).

 Close to Rotterdam you must visit the miniature city of Madurodam.
 Madurodam is Holland in the smallest possible way.
 They have rebuild all the major and famous parts of the country, in miniature style.
-If you don’t want to spend time waiting in line for the ticket office, just order your ticket online by clicking here.

 Close to Madurodam you can drive to the beach to end a wonderful day out.
 Dutch beaches are famous for being very wide and clean.
 You will also find sand dunes that offer wonderful hiking opportunities.